 Whilst stroking your cat see if you can surreptitiously check how the collar is looking.
 Make sure you haven't trapped any of their fur in the buckle when you did it up (if you did, just unclasp it and do it straight back up again, taking care to clear their fur out of the way).

-Check the fit too - you want to be able to just about slide two fingers (next to each other) between your cat and its collar.
-If the fit is off, try to estimate how much longer/shorter you need the collar to be, take it off, adjust and put it on again (following the exact same process as above).
+Check the fit too - you want to be able to slide two fingers next to each other between your cat's body (not fur) and its collar.
+If the fit is off, try to estimate how much longer/shorter you need the collar to be, take it off, adjust and put it on again, following the exact same process as above.

 It's important that you get the fit right.
 Don't leave the collar too loose because you're worried about your cat.
 In fact, a loose collar is a dangerous collar as it's much more likely to catch on things in their environment, and could get stuck in their mouth.